2018 FELLOW PROJECT

 POLAROIDS TO SELFIES: THE INTERGENERATIONAL STORY

 For the past thirty to thirty-five years there has been a significant decline in the East Akron Community at large and the targeted area I will highlight (Arlington St as demarcation point and fanning out a half mile East, West, North and South) in particular.
-I believe that a good portion of the decline began in the early eighties, due in part to the decline of the rubber industry.
-The morale and the face of the city suffered great loss.

 The project’s aim is to create dialogue, encourage community pride, spark interest in entrepreneurial business and foster lasting relationships, to the end that we gain traction in creating outgrowths that include:-apprenticeships, introduce an art hub, book clubs, sewing clubs, and computer labs of learning.